crosschain-alliance/hashi-dvn/README.md

 In order to use Hashi DVN for your Oapp, Oapp developer need to register the DVN in the source endpoint's config.

-1. Oapp calls `Endpoint.[setConfig](https://docs.layerzero.network/contracts/configure-dvns#set-config)` to add HashiDVN as one of the DVN.
+1. Oapp calls `Endpoint.setConfig` to add HashiDVN as one of the DVN. [url](https://docs.layerzero.network/contracts/configure-dvns#set-config)`

 ### Configuration from Hashi